Fredd124/Spotify-Discord-Bot/README.md

    python3 main.py
    ```
 ## Usage
   * Users can interact with the bot by sending commands on the Discord server.
-Commands include #artist, #album, #track, and more, each providing specific information or functionalities.
+Commands include `#artist`, `#album`, `#track`, and more, each providing specific information or functionalities.
 For more information about the commands, type `#help` in a discord channel where the bot can read messages.